JetBrains/teamcity-documentation/topics/create-pipeline.md

 [//]: # (title: Create Pipeline)
 [//]: # (auxiliary-id: Create Pipeline)

-_This tutorial assumes that you have already installed and started your trial TeamCity instance as described [here](quick-setup-guide.md).
-We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md)._
+> This tutorial assumes that you have already installed and started your trial TeamCity instance as described [here](quick-setup-guide.md).
+We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md).
-{product="tc"}
+>
+{type= "note" product="tc"}

-_This tutorial assumes that you have already started your TeamCity instance.
-We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md)._
+This tutorial assumes that you have already started your TeamCity instance.
+We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md).
-{product="tcc"}

-In TeamCity terms, a pipeline is called a _build chain_.

-Builds perform various CI/CD jobs.
-When you connect them into a sequence, they form a chain.
-Builds inside a chain can use the same revision of the source project and pass artifacts to one another.
-Such chains can be quite complex and contain dozens of builds connected in series or in parallel.
-They are often designed to compile, test, and deploy a certain project, but you can create them for any other goal.

-In this tutorial, we will explain the basics of creating pipelines in TeamCity and learn how to create a chain like this:
+{type= "note" product="tcc"}

+A _build chain_ or a _pipeline_ is a sequence of consecutively run [build configurations](creating-and-editing-build-configurations.md).
+In TeamCity, these configurations can belong to different projects, and pass files (artifacts) from one build to another.

+This tutorial walks you through setting up the following project:

 <img src="buildChainSimple.png" width="674" alt="Simple build chain in TeamCity"/>

-While running this chain, TeamCity will (1) build a Spring Boot application and (2) create its Docker image.
-Then, it will (3-4) check the app with two sets of tests and (5) report the test results.
+The pipeline above cycles through the following stages:

+1 — Building the sample Spring Boot application
+2 — Creating a Docker image for this app
+3 and 4 — Running two sets of parallel tests

 >You can also watch our **video guide** on how to [compose a pipeline in TeamCity](https://www.youtube.com/watch?v=p4kCMOehrqs).
 It shows a different example than the one described in this article.